Meloni won the elections, but her programme won’t make Italy the next Hungary

-Italy’s general elections on September 25 delivered a clear result for Giorgia Meloni’s right-wing nationalist party, “Fratelli d’Italia” (FDI, “Brothers of Italy”)
+Italy’s general elections on September 25 delivered a clear result for Giorgia Meloni’s right-wing nationalist party, “Fratelli d’Italia” (FDI, “Brothers of Italy”).

-Taking 26% of the votes, FDI is the biggest party in parliament and will take power as part of a right-wing coalition that includes two other parties: the right-wing Eurosceptic “Lega”, led by Matteo Salvini and the centre-right Christian-democratic party “Forza Italia”, headed by 85-year-old media mogul Silvio Berlusconi.
+Taking 26% of the votes, FDI is the biggest party in Parliament and will take power as part of a right-wing coalition that includes two other parties: the right-wing Eurosceptic “Lega”, led by Matteo Salvini, and the centre-right Christian-democratic party “Forza Italia”, headed by 85-year-old media mogul Silvio Berlusconi.

-Overall, the winning coalition obtained a big majority of 44% and a clear mandate to form the new government at a difficult time for Italy; rampant inflation and soaring energy costs will be difficult challenges to overcome in the coming months.
+Overall, the winning coalition obtained a big majority of 44% and a clear mandate to form the new government at a difficult time for Italy; rampant inflation and soaring energy costs will be difficult challenges to overcome in the months ahead.

 Meloni is enjoying her success, mostly owing to her party being the only one consistently in opposition in the previous turbulent years.
 However, her allies have few reasons to celebrate: Forza Italia and Lega won 8.5% of the votes, and the two parties combined came nowhere close to matching FDI’s results.
 The coalition’s balance will lean strongly in favour of Meloni, who will likely become the country’s next (and first female) Prime Minister, dictating key policies and having the last word over ministers' appointments.